Innovation and Strategic Network Formation: Benefits and Costs of Links

 \subsection{Profits Under Competition}

 We found in Theorem~\ref{critical} that equilibrium lies on the critical threshold.
 This result is robust to different payoffs structures for monopolist firms.
-We now show that Theorem~\ref{critical} does depend on the structure of competition, and show that altering payoffs from competitive markets can lead to supercritical or subcritical outcomes.
+We now show that Theorem~\ref{critical} does depend on the structure of competition, and altering the payoffs from competitive markets can lead to supercritical or subcritical outcomes.

-To generalize the payoff from technologies, we will now assume that firm $i$ receives payoffs $f(m)$ from a technology $t$ such that $i \in t$, firm $i$ learns all other ideas in $t$, and $m$ other firms learn all ideas in $t$, where $f(\cdot)$ is weakly decreasing.
-We maintain the normalization $f(0)=1$.
+To generalize the payoff from technologies, we will now assume that firm $i$ receives payoffs $f(m)$ from a technology $t$ such that $i \in t$, firm $i$ learns all other ideas in $t$, and $m$ other firms learn all ideas in $t$.
+We assume $f(\cdot)$ is weakly decreasing and maintain the normalization $f(0)=1$.

 A simple case is $f(m)=a<1$ for all $m > 0$.
+The parameter $a$ represents the profits in competitive markets for firms $i$ such that the idea $i$ is included in the technology.
+These profits could correspond to a first-mover advantage or a higher quality product due to the firm's expertise.
+For example, firms whose idea is included in a technology could bring the product to market first and obtain positive profits before competitors arrive (see \citealp*{boldrin2008perfectly} for details).
+Alternately, these firms could produce higher quality technologies and make positive profits due to this product differentiation.
 The analysis in previous sections corresponded to the case $a=0$.

 We can also allow $f(m)<0$, which could correspond to a fixed cost of production that must be paid before competition is known.
 We assume that firms make a single decision about whether to produce the technologies that they learn.\footnote{If firms can condition their production decision on the flow of ideas, the analysis becomes more complicated.}